kekePower/build.leia/README.md

 It will then ask you if you also want to compile the binary-addons later.

+## Getting the source

+If you want to be on the cutting-edge, you can download the **master** branch.
+This will have a lot of bugs until the next major version is released.

+To get the latest, stable version, please use the **v1.x** branch.

+**git clone -b v1.x https://github.com/kekePower/build.leia**

 ### Command line options

 **build.leia** - The default is the same as **build.leia --with=clean,addons**